planningcenter/planningcenter.design/src/articles/environments.md

 ---

 We have four environment that apps get executed in.
-It's important to know where your data comes from and who maintains it.
+Each handles data in a different way.

-One unique thing about planning center is that `staging` runs on `production` data.
+Planning Center's `staging` environment runs on `production` data.
-But the web servers are different.
-This is critical when developnig features behind [flipper](/flipper) flags and when features require database migrations.
+This is critical knowledge when developing features behind [flipper](/flipper) flags and when features require database migrations.

 ## Development
 * Machine: Your notebook